schuchert/schuchert.github.io/_posts/2020-01-14-FirstThingINoticedFromDailyMeditation.md

 through visualization, under-expressed hand and foot motions, with my eyes closed.
 I started in the middle of video 6.
 After finishing part 6, I started on part 7.
 20 minutes later, I started the last part.
 I kept on part 8 until I got it, then I worked through the new material.
-Immediately after my first successful completion of the 25% I had just memorized, I felt a rush of giddiness, I'd say I was seeing starts, but that's not right, but some kind of brief visual overload; At the time I thought I was momentarily in an altered state (most likely a rush of adrenaline).
+Immediately after my first successful completion of the 25% I had just memorized, I felt a rush of giddiness.
+Additionally, I'd say I was seeing starts, but that's not right, it was some kind of brief visual experience; At the time I thought I was momentarily in an altered state (most likely a rush of adrenaline).
 Then I was emotionally overwhelmed for several minutes (in a good way - and this experience is what reminded me of how epiphanies have manifested in my body as they occur).

 That all passed.
 I took a moment to burn the memory into my brain.
 Next, I then spent the remainder of the flight